-Hundreds of years ago, Europeans began coming to these mysterious islands in the Pacific ocean looking for spices.
+Hundreds of years ago, Europeans began coming to these mysterious islands in the Pacific Ocean looking for spices.
 In the early 15th century, these Europeans (including the French and Italians!) got tired of eating their fish & potatoes with just salt.

 The promise of great food prompted explorers and traders to set sail around the world in search of the source of these spices: The mythical Spices Islands.

 Just in case you haven’t figured out yet, the Spices Islands refer to Moluccas, the modern Archipelago of Maluku in Indonesia.

 I’m a proud Indonesian who has lived half my life now in the United States.
 I understand that the vast cultural differences between two completely different cultures can sometimes make it difficult for Westerners to understand the culture of food in other countries, especially one like Indonesia.

 1. What does Indonesian food taste like?

 My simplest explanation is that Indonesian cuisine it is a marriage of Indian food (lots of spice mixes, especially curry), and Thai food (boiled in coconut broth).

 2. Indonesian food is not always pretty

 But Indonesians don’t rely on the prettiness of a dish to work up an appetite.
 They go for smell and taste!
 So although it is not usually visually attractive, you can rest assured that your food is going to be delicious!
-You will want more.

 3. Rice is our main dish

 Fun fact: you may know that Indonesia is a big part of the Pacific Ring of Fire.
 We have the most active volcanoes in the world and about 76 of them have erupted in recent history.

 It’s the rest of the food – the vegetables, the meats – that are served in small scoops on the side.
 Indonesians consider full meals the ones with rice as the main portion.
-All others are just snacks around meal times.
-Which brings us to my next point…

 4. Indonesians eat – a lot

 In short, we almost always eat.
-Sure, a lot of what we eat is not in huge amounts, but a day in the life on an Indonesian is like getting invited to a tasting menu gala at a restaurant tat lasts all day.
+Sure, a lot of what we eat is not in huge amounts, but a day in the life on an Indonesian is like getting invited to a tasting menu gala at a restaurant that lasts all day.